GREAT AVIATION QUOTES

 No enemy bomber can reach the Ruhr.
 If one reaches the Ruhr, my name is not Göring.
 You may call me Meyer.

-Hermann Göring, German Air Force Minister, addressing the German Air force, September 1939.
-Meyer is a common name in Germany.
+Hermann Göring, Commander-in-Chief of the Luftwaffe, addressing the German Air force, September 1939.
+Meyer (or Meier) is a common name in Germany.
+Quoted in the 1979 book August 1939: The Last Days of Peace.
 This statement came back to haunt him as Allied bombers devastated Germany.
 Many ordinary Germans, especially in Berlin, took to calling him ‘Meier’, and air raid sirens ‘Meier’s Trumpets’.

 My Luftwaffe is invincible … And so now we turn to England.
 How long will this one last — two, three weeks?

-Hermann Göring, German Air Force Minister, June 1940.
+Hermann Göring, Commander-in-Chief of the Luftwaffe, June 1940.

 The Luftwaffe will use all the forces at its disposal to destroy the British Air Force as quickly as possible.